saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 I worked with `junos-eznc`, a.k.a.
 PyEZ, when managing Juniper devices.
 And `netmiko` was familiar because of scripting I did against devices from several different vendors.
 The `netmiko` library is a ```Multi-vendor library to simplify Paramiko SSH connections to network devices```.
 In NAPALM, Netmiko is used to get NAPALM to talk to NX-OS and IOS over SSH.
 In te case of IOS, this is as good as it get's due to the fact that Cisco never made an API for that OS.

-In addition to the core drivers, there are also various 'community drivers'.
+ In addition to the core drivers, which are supported and maintained by the people working on NAPALM, there are also various 'community drivers'.
 Community drivers are maintained under their own repository and can be used by NAPALM.
 I found a list of community drivers [here](https://github.com/napalm-automation-community).

 <br>